Skip to content

 How to Clean Windows Properly

 To avoid unsightly streaks when cleaning windows, use the right solution.
 Ideally, add a splash of grease-cutting dish soap to the water.
-It’s important not to create too much foam, as it could leave streaks and smears.
+It’s important not to create too much foam, as it can leave streaks and smears.
 Rinse aid is also great for window cleaning.
 Alternatively, you can use shampoo.

 This article is a machine translation of the original German version of MYHOMEBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@myhomebook.de.